FernVR/mosaic/README.md

     -   #### Typography

-        -   The Montserrat font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
+        -   The Montserrat font is the main font used throughout the whole website with Sans Serif as the fallback font.
 Montserrat is a clean font and is both attractive and appropriate.

         -   I varied between font weights and letter spacing for titles and written content, to make everything clear and easy to read.

     -   #### Imagery

         -   I worked hard to make sure the imagery was consistent with the layout and theme for the site.
 I wanted the colours and images to have an artistic and minimal design theme as to not distract from the content.

+        -   The hero image was selected to provide an inviting introduction to the site using a spiral black and white mosaic photo to reflect the name of the site.

+        -   Photos with text on them have darker overlay to ensure legibility to the text.

+    -    #### Effects

+        -   Hover styles added to all links and buttons so they change colour or display an underline when they're being highlighted to indicate they are clickable for a user.

+    -    #### Design Choices

+        -   The design is intentionally minimalistic, elegant and warm, to convery a soft, safe and cosy atmosphere for the site as providing a safe space for users is one of the main goals of the site.

+        -   The layout and design of the website is consistent across all screen sizes.

 *   ### Wireframes